Ruth May Tunnicliff: Career

 Tunnicliff was a research bacteriologist at the John McCormick Memorial Institute for Infectious Diseases.
 She co-authored a book on gangrene, Noma: Gangrenous stomatitis, water cancer, scorbutic cancer, gangrena oris, gangrene of the mouth (1907).
 She is best known for developing Tunnicliff's serum, which could prevent the measles if given soon after exposure.

 During World War I, she held the title "Contract Surgeon" with the United States Army, and worked at Camp Pike in Little Rock, Arkansas, and Camp George Meade in Maryland, during the 1918 influenza pandemic.
 Later in her career she worked on dental topics with Carolyn Hammond of the Chicago Dental Infirmary.
 She served a term as president of the Chicago Society of Pathologists.

 Tunnicliff published her research on measles, rubella, scarlet fever, influenza, and other topics in The Journal of the American Medical Association The New England Journal of Medicine, Experimental Biology and Medicine, and The Journal of Infectious Diseases.

 Personal life

-Tunnicliff lived in Chicago with her sister Sarah and their mother in Chicago.
+Tunnicliff lived in Chicago with her sister Sarah and their mother.
 Their mother died in 1936.
 Ruth Tunnicliff died in 1946, aged 70 years, in Chicago.
-In 2015, she was one of the women honored by the McDonough County Women's Social Service Memorial, "Facing the Storm", a bronze statue in Macomb, Illinois.
+In 2015, she was one of the women honored by the McDonough County Women's Social Service Memorial, Facing the Storm, a bronze statue in Macomb, Illinois.